harryeqs/lenze/README.md

 - **Optimization agent:** Optimize the query for most accurate Google search results.
 - **Refining agent:** Refined the search results to exclude irrelevant, redundant and unreliable sources.

-**Summary agent:** Summarise the extracted information and generate a concise response.
+**Response agent:** Analyze the extracted information and generate a concise response to user's query.

 **Interaction agent:** Generate related questions and answer further questions, with reference to conversation history.